Hewlett-Woodmere Union Free School District

 The Hewlett-Woodmere Public School District, Union Free School District 14, is located in the southwest section of Nassau County, New York and borders the New York City borough of Queens.

-Communities in the district include, in full or in part, Hewlett, Woodmere, Woodsburgh, North Woodmere an unincorporated area of Valley Stream, the Gibson section of Valley Stream, Hewlett Harbor, Hewlett Neck, and Hewlett Bay Park, as well as parts of Lynbrook, all comprise the geographical boundaries for the school district.
+Communities in the district include Hewlett Neck and Hewlett Bay Park, as well as portions of Hewlett, Hewlett Harbor, Lynbrook, South Valley Stream, Valley Stream, Woodmere, and Woodsburgh.
+It also includes sections of North Woodmere, an unincorporated area of Valley Stream, and in Valley Stream it specifically includes the Gibson section.

 There are approximately 4,400 students enrolled in pre-K through 12th grade.
 The district is operated under the supervision of a seven-member Board of Education.

 History

 The School District was created by the New York Legislature in 1898.
 As early as 1850 there was a one-room school house in the area.
-As the area grew rapidly in the postwar period, 4 schools were built between 1949 and 1961.

 Schools

 The district consists of the following schools: